 Luxury Whale Watching Holidays

-Off the Map Travel are now offering you the opportunity to book a luxury whale watching holiday to some of the world’s best whale watching hot spots where you can see these incredible creatures up close and personal.
+Off the Map Travel are now offering you the opportunity to book luxury whale watching holidays to some of the world’s best whale watching hot spots where you can see these incredible creatures up close and personal.

 Coming together with providers from around the world we have picked the best destinations both for summer and the winter that focus on the best accommodation, fantastic trips and amazing experiences.
 The tailor made trips that we offer can be enjoyed without big crowds and with the welfare of the animals as a priority to us and our guests.
 Whether you prefer to travel in small groups or would prefer to travel independently on your own exclusive private trip, we have plenty of options available.